Black cherry (Prunus serotina)

 black cherry leaves

-Click on the images help you identify an Black cherry.
+Click on the images help you identify a black cherry.

 Form

-Height 30' to 60', diameter up to 24"; in the forest has a long clear trunk with little tapering; in the open, trunk is short with many branches and an irregular spreading crown.
+Height 30 to 60 feet with a trunk diameter up to 24 inches.
+In forest conditions, black cherry has a long single trunk with little tapering.
+In the open, trunk is short with many branches and an irregular spreading crown.

 Bark